How the National Minimum Wage applies to a Nanny

 A nanny aged 18 to 20 must receive at least the "development

 These rates are expected to increase further in October

 If a nanny is provided with accommodation, an Employer can offset

 some of the cost of this against the nanny's wage for national minimum wage purposes.
 It should be

-for each day accommodation is provided (£34.37 per week), rising to £5.08 from October 2014.
+for each day accommodation is provided (£35.56 per week).
 If a nanny is residential and lives as part of the family, the minimum wage does not apply, so it is not necessary to use the offset.

 Please note, only an employee who lives as part of the family (e.g. Eats meals with the family, socialises with the family and friends of the family) is not covered by the National Minimum Wage.
 All other employees are covered by the National Minimum Wage even if they live-in.